mariuszmarzec/cheatDay/README.md

 ```

 ## Screenshot tests
 Testing UI layer together with renderers and any mappers is built upon screenshot testing.
-To achieve
+Before i used
-that [Shot](https://github.com/pedrovgs/Shot) is used.
-Screenshot to compare are saved in
+[Shot](https://github.com/pedrovgs/Shot), but this library is built upon not maintained facebook screenshot test framework
-[app/screenshots/stage/debug](app/screenshots/stage/debug) director.
-Used version of emulator:
+and doesn't work for API 29+.
+So i decided to migrate to [paparazzi](https://github.com/cashapp/paparazzi).
-Pixel 3 API 30 (Android 11.0 Google Play | x86).
+Screenshot to compare are saved in [app/test/snapshots](app/test/snapshots).

 Always before running tests it is needed to fire commands for API >= 29:
 ```bash